sagemath/sage-archive-2023-02-01/src/doc/en/developer/doctesting.rst

 multiple threads.
 After compiling a source version of Sage, doctesting can be run on the whole Sage library, on all modules under a given directory, or on a specified module only.
-For the purposes of this chapter, suppose we have compiled Sage 4.1.1 from source and the top level Sage directory is
+For the purposes of this chapter, suppose we have compiled Sage 4.8 from source and the top level Sage directory is

 ::

-    [mvngu@sage sage-4.1.1]$ pwd
+    [jdemeyer@sage sage-4.8]$ pwd
-    /scratch/mvngu/build/sage-4.1.1
+    /scratch/jdemeyer/build/sage-4.8

 See the section :ref:`chapter-testing` for information on Sage's automated testing process.
 The general syntax for doctesting is as follows.
 To doctest a module in the library of a version of Sage, use this syntax::

-    /path/to/sage-x.y.z/sage -t [-long] /path/to/sage-x.y.z/path/to/module.py[x]
+    /path/to/sage-x.y.z/sage -t [--long] /path/to/sage-x.y.z/path/to/module.py[x]

-where ``-long`` is an optional argument.
+where ``--long`` is an optional argument.
 The version of ``sage`` used must match the version of Sage containing the module we want to doctest.
 A Sage module can be either a Python script (with the file extension ".py") or it can be a Cython script, in which case it has the file